Vladimir Kulich: Other interests, activities, and charity appearances

 As a result of his travels, Kulich speaks four languages fluently—Czech, French, English, and Hungarian.
 He has expressed an interest in someday writing and developing his own film projects and possibly taking a turn in the director's chair as well.
 But Kulich has also never forgotten the athletic pursuits of his youth.
 Though he no longer plays hockey professionally, he remains an avid fan of the sport.
 Of late, Kulich has made a return of sorts to the game, which he considers to be a form of nostalgic physical therapy.
-His talents have been put to good use as a participant in numerous charity match-ups sponsored by the LA Kings and the LA Kings Alumni Association.
+His talents have been put to good use as a participant in numerous charity match-ups sponsored by the Los Angeles Kings and their Alumni Association.
 Among the more prominent of these were the 2005, 2006, and 2007 "Freeze the Disease" Pro/Celebrity Hockey Games.
 The Freeze the Disease Foundation is a volunteer organization that sponsors an annual "friendly" hockey match-up benefiting children and young adults suffering from cystic fibrosis.

 A devout dog lover, especially of large breeds Kulich has adopted multiple dogs from animal shelters over the years.
 His dog Spanky, a 95 lb pit bull terrier, was permitted to visit Kulich on the set of Angel during his last day of filming for the series and was welcomed warmly by series star David Boreanaz, who also has a soft spot in his heart for canines.
 Kulich has been known to lend his time to a rescue organization that uses behavioral psychology to rehabilitate pit bulls that have been abused.
 Additionally, the actor has developed a profound appreciation for architecture, and has participated in several house renovation projects.
 Though he has been trained to tackle woodworking and electrical tasks, his favorite aspect is house redesign, which includes such major alterations as removing walls to add more space.
 The work has helped to supplement his income at times and has proven to be therapeutic as well.
 Kulich has also taken the time to indulge his musical side by learning to play the guitar.
 He has written songs for the instrument, though strictly for his own amusement.

 Kulich has been an aficionado of motorcycles for many years, an interest that his father also shared.
 The actor did, however, suffer a rather serious motorcycle accident in late April 2007 while riding in Prague.
 His injuries, which included a ruptured spleen and five broken ribs, required a three-day hospital stay that was extended to ten days after he suffered an allergic reaction to the pain medication he was being given.
 On reflection, Kulich views the incident as a life-changing experience and has stated his gratefulness for having survived it.